Twan-M/SmartMedi/Pill Weight Sensor/README.md

 1. Connect your ESP32 to your PC using the USB-C Port.
 2. Connect your load cell  to the ESP using the following diagram:
 ![image](https://github.com/user-attachments/assets/d2c917f5-343f-4880-8149-d2c1c5cf5da9)
+**Checkpoint** Make sure once again it's connected the same way as the diagram
-3. Add your Load Cell to the Load Cell Mount.
+4. Add your Load Cell to the Load Cell Mount.
 ![image](https://github.com/user-attachments/assets/f462be49-6e95-46e3-95ef-217db131338e)
-(From top  to bottom; Weight Plate -> Spacer -> Load Cell -> Bottom feet
+**Checkpoint** Make sure if using the included 3MF files, it looks like the screenshot above.
+From top  to bottom; Weight Plate -> Spacer -> Load Cell -> Bottom feet

 ## Part 1: Installing the Software
 1. Install VScode "https://code.visualstudio.com/"